Netanyahu government: West Bank settlements top priority | Politics

 Most of the international community considers Israel's West Bank settlements illegal and an obstacle to peace with the Palestinians.
 The United States already has warned the incoming government against taking steps that could undermine the dwindling hopes for the establishment of an independent Palestinian state.

+Without a negotiated two-state solution, “there will be no peace, security or stability in the region,'' said Nabil Abu Rdeneh, a spokesman for Palestinian President Mahmoud Abbas.

+There was no immediate US comment.
+The Biden administration has said it strongly opposes settlement expansion and has rebuked the Israeli government for it in the past.

 Netanyahu's new government — the most religious and hard-line in Israel's history — is made up of ultra-Orthodox parties, a far-right ultranationalist religious faction affiliated with the West Bank settler movement and his Likud party.
-It is to be sworn in on Thursday.

-Several of Netanyahu's key allies, including most of the Religious Zionism party, are ultranationalist West Bank settlers.
+Netanyahu, who served 12 years as prime minister, is returning to power after he was ousted from office last year.

-In the coalition agreement between Likud and Religious Zionism, Netanyahu pledges to legalise wildcat settlement outposts considered illegal even by the Israeli government.
+In the coalition agreement between Likud and its ally, the Religious Zionism party, Netanyahu pledged to legalise wildcat settlement outposts considered illegal even by the Israeli government.
 He also promises to annex the West Bank “while choosing the timing and considering the national and international interests of the state of Israel.”
 Such a move would alienate much of the world, and give new fuel to critics who compare Israeli policies in the West Bank to apartheid South Africa.

 The deal also grants favours to Itamar Ben-Gvir, a far-right politician who will be in charge of the national police force as the newly created national security minister.

-It includes a commitment to expand and vastly increase government funding for the Israeli settlements in the divided West Bank city of Hebron, where Ben-Gvir lives among a tiny settler community amid tens of thousands of Palestinians.
+It includes a commitment to expand and vastly increase government funding for the Israeli settlements in the divided West Bank city of Hebron, where a tiny ultranationalist Jewish community lives in heavily fortified neighbourhoods amid tens of thousands of Palestinians.
+Ben-Gvir lives in a nearby settlement.

-That agreement also includes a clause pledging to change the country's anti-discrimination laws to allow businesses to refuse service to people “because of a religious belief.”
-The legislation drew outrage earlier this week and concerns about impingement of LGBTQ rights.
+The agreement also includes a clause pledging to change the country's anti-discrimination laws to allow businesses to refuse service to people “because of a religious belief.”
+The legislation drew outrage earlier this week when members of Ben-Gvir's party said the law could be used to deny services to LGBTQ people.
 Netanyahu has said he will not let the law pass, but nonetheless left the clause in the coalition agreement.

 Among its other changes is placing Bezalel Smotrich, a settler leader who heads Religious Zionism party, in a newly created ministerial post overseeing West Bank settlement policy.